What’s the difference between the standard deduction and itemized deduction?

+When we hear the question “what is a standard deduction?” – we think of two things.
+First, let’s start with a definition.
 The standard deduction is a fixed dollar amount that reduces the income you’re taxed on.
 Your standard deduction varies according to your filing status.
-In 2017, the standard deduction is:
+Secondly, you may want to know what is the standard deduction amounts are.
+They are:

 Your standard deduction increases if you’re blind or age 65 or older.
-It increases by $1,550 if you’re single or head of household and by $1,250 if you’re married or a qualifying widow(er).
+It increases by: $1,650 if you’re single or head of household and by $1,300 if you’re married or a qualifying widow(er).

-- Allows you a deduction even if you have no expenses that qualify for claiming itemized deductions
+- Allows you to take a tax deduction even if you have no expenses that qualify for claiming itemized deductions

 - Eliminates the need to itemize deductions, like medical expenses and charitable donations